ocaml/ocaml.org/data/planet/tarides/lightning-fast-with-irmin-tezos-storage-is-6x-faster-with-1000-tps-surpassed.md

 instance, it ensures that the database is totally
 <a href="https://en.wikipedia.org/wiki/Data_deduplication">deduplicated</a> and enables fast random access to any
 object in the store, regardless of position in the tree.</p>
-<p>As discussed in <a href="https://tarides.com/2020-09-01-introducing-irmin-pack">our <code>irmin-pack</code> post</a>, the context index was
+<p>As discussed in <a href="https://tarides.com/2020-09-01-introducing-irmin-pack - [404 Not Found]">our <code>irmin-pack</code> post</a>, the context index was
 optimised for very fast reads at the cost of needing to perform an expensive maintenance operation at regular intervals.
-This design was very effective in the early months of the Tezos chain, but our <a href="https://tarides.com/2021-10-04-the-new-replaying-benchmark-in-irmin">recent work on benchmarking the storage layer</a> revealed two problems with it:</p>
+This design was very effective in the early months of the Tezos chain, but our <a href="https://tarides.com/2021-10-04-the-new-replaying-benchmark-in-irmin - [404 Not Found]">recent work on benchmarking the storage layer</a> revealed two problems with it:</p>
 <ul>
 <li>